Ariel (Israeli settlement): History

 From 1978 to 1988, Ariel continued to develop, and established itself as the urban center for the nearby Israeli settlements.
 In 1980, the prefabricated homes were replaced with permanent housing.
 The College of Judea and Samaria, which would later become the Ariel University Center of Samaria, and eventually Ariel University, was founded in 1982.
 Three elementary schools, a community center, a sports hall, and a synagogue were built.
 In May 1982, Ariel was connected to the national power grid.

-During the mass immigration of Jews from Soviet Union that began in 1989 and continued throughout the 1990s, Ariel, which had a population of 8,000 in 1990, experienced a population boom.
+During the mass immigration of Jews from the Soviet Union that began in 1989 and continued throughout the 1990s, Ariel, which had a population of 8,000 in 1990, experienced a population boom.
 Unlike in Israel proper, apartments in Ariel were plentiful and cheap, which proved attractive to the immigrants.
 Some 6,000 Soviet immigrants moved to Ariel, almost doubling its population.

 In 2005, the residents of Netzarim, a former Israeli settlement in the Gaza Strip which had been evacuated, found temporary housing in the dormitories of the Ariel University Center of Samaria.
 At the beginning of the academic year, about one-third chose to settle permanently in Ariel, while the rest moved to Yevul.
 In 2007, the city began receiving immigrants from English-speaking countries such as the United States, United Kingdom, Canada, and South Africa in significant numbers.
 Both religious and secular Jews reside in Ariel.
 The city has sixteen synagogues.

 Nachman, a central figure in the Likud party, presided over Ariel from 1978 until his death in January 2013, at first as head of the local council and as mayor from 1985, when the settlement was officially recognized as a city.
 Nachman was succeeded as mayor in 2013 by Eliyahu Shaviro, who served as mayor until 2024, when Yoni Chetboun was elected as mayor.

 On 15 November 2022, three Israelis were murdered during an attack near Ariel.